MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 Follow us on Twitter to stay tuned about what’s going on in the #MSDyn365BC community: [twitter.com/MSDYN365BC](https://www.twitter.com/MSDYN365BC)

 **YouTube**
-Subscribe to the Microsoft Dynamics 365 channel on YouTube: https://www.youtube.com/channel/UCJGCg4rB3QSs8y_1FquelBQ
+Subscribe to the Microsoft Dynamics 365 channel on YouTube [here](https://www.youtube.com/channel/UCJGCg4rB3QSs8y_1FquelBQ)

 **Blog for IT Professionals**
-Business Central on the Dynamics 365 blog for IT Professionals: https://cloudblogs.microsoft.com/dynamics365/it/product/business-central/
+Business Central on the Dynamics 365 blog for IT Professionals: [cloudblogs.microsoft.com/dynamics365/it/product/business-central](https://cloudblogs.microsoft.com/dynamics365/it/product/business-central/)

 **Blog for Decision Makers**
-The Dynamics 365 blog for Business Decision Makers: https://cloudblogs.microsoft.com/dynamics365/bdm/
+The Dynamics 365 blog for Business Decision Makers: [cloudblogs.microsoft.com/dynamics365/bdm](https://cloudblogs.microsoft.com/dynamics365/bdm/)

 ### See Also:
 - Get started with developing apps: [aka.ms/BCPublisher](https://aka.ms/bcpublisher)